 Options in RESTful Web Services enable the REST client to determine and decide which HTTP Method to use for the resource recognized by the Uniform Resource Identifier (URI).
 In addition, we can utilize Options in the REST architecture for initiating the Cross-Origin Resource Sharing (CROS) request.

 HTTP methods, also called HTTP Verbs, are responsible for performing CRUD operations.
-CRUD in the REST architecture stands for create, read, update, and delete operations.
+CRUD in the REST architecture stands for creating, reading, updating, and deleting operations.

 Here are some of the most commonly used HTTP methods:

 The GET method can perform a read-only operation.
 It fetches the desired information from the REST server.

 We use the POST method to generate new resources on the server.
 However, this method produces a secondary resource to any other resource, i.e., a child resource to any existing resource.

 The PATCH method enables us to make alterations or modifications to the resource.

 When we wish to delete any resource from the server, we use the DELETE method.

 With the PUT method, we can update the resource or replace it with the other.

 The OPTIONS method provides a list of options supported by resources on the server.